 You can do the same with the Chase Sapphire Reserve card.
 In that case, you’d boost your rewards redemption value to 1.5 cents each when redeeming for travel through Chase Ultimate Rewards.

-You should note, however, that the Reserve card has an annual fee of $450.
-Meanwhile, the Preferred’s annual fee is waived the first year and $95 thereafter.
+You should note, however, that the Reserve card has an annual fee of $550.
+Meanwhile, the Preferred’s annual fee is only $95.

 5. Fill the quarterly rewards bonus gap